 - Debt Availability: Given the strength of triple net tenants, lenders are willing to finance the purchase of the associated property with terms that are more favorable than other investment opportunities.

 - Liquidity: Given their strong tenants and long term leases, net lease properties are very popular with investors.
 As a result, they tend to be more liquid than other real estate options.

 While the benefits are numerous, they aren’t without risk.
-There are three in particular that potential investors should be aware of:
+There are three risks in particular that are related to net lease investments: